adrianofaus/pipex_ecole42/README.md

 ```
 1 - make or make bonus
 2 - Example => ./pipex file1 cmd1 cmd2 cmd3 ... cmdn file2
-This should behave like:
+It should behave like:
 < file1 cmd1 | cmd2 | cmd3 ... | cmdn > file2

 You can also run with here_doc
 Example =>  ./pipex here_doc LIMITER cmd1 cmd2 ... cmdn file
-This should behave like:
+IT should behave like:
 cmd << LIMITER | cmd1 >> file
 ```